damphon/L2Test/README.md

 # L2Test - Source available at HTTP://github.com/damphon/L2Test
 #
 #FIXES TO IMPLEMENT FOR BETA BUILD
-##Add note warning not to change questions while test is being taken
+#Some kind of check for unanswered questions on submit
 ##Make sure all mentions of L2 are configurable
+#Fix the backups, CSV.
+#Make the install proccess significantly easier and more stable.
+#Change what catagorys appear on test (no shuttle questions for non-phoenix sites)
+##Make number of or percent of any catagory configurable
 #Update About page
-#Make the install proccess significantly easier and more stable.
-#Allow different settings for different sites
-##Change what catagorys appear on test (no shuttle questions for non-phoenix sites)
 #
 #Areas of Focus
 #   1 - The testing software should be easy to install and maintain, it should remain usable without me.